mt-inside/go-openrgb/protocol.md

     * These are the actual colors of the LEDs
     * They seem to match to LEDs (and thus pack into Zones) just based on index correspondance

+Separate PR so we can argue about it: Also if you'd accept a change in API semantics, I'd propose changing the current UPDATEMODE to NOT _set the active mode_, and I'd also rename it to SETMODEDESCRIPTION

-TODO: publish go-sensors (or pick a name) (to openrgb discord), make lightload example with rxgo Examples
+TODO: publish go-sensors (with get() and observable interfaces) (or pick a name) (to openrgb discord), make lightload example with rxgo
+Examples
 * X current main
 * lightload - in progress